TeX-Live/texdoc/README.md

 ## Copyright and License Information

-Copyright (c) 2008-2018 Manuel Pégourié-Gonnard, Takuto Asakura, Karl Berry, and Norbert Preining.
+Copyright 2008-2018 Manuel Pégourié-Gonnard, Takuto Asakura, Karl Berry, and Norbert Preining.
 All rights reserved.

-This package is distributed under [GNU General Public License v3.0](./COPYING).
+This package is distributed under the terms of the GNU General Public License as published by the Free Software Foundation, either [version 3](./COPYING) of the License, or (at your option) any later version.

 Previous work (texdoc program) in the public domain: